sanjib-sen/WebLaTex/README.md

     "grammarly.files.exclude": ["*.md", ".YourFileExtension"]
   ```

+You can use Grammarly in any file apart from `.tex` files.
+Just press `CTRL + SHIFT + P` and search for `Grammarly: Check text`.

+This editor uses Grammarly Free account to check grammar and spelling.
+However if you want to use your Grammarly Premium account, simply press `CTRL + SHIFT + P` and search for `Grammarly: Login / Connect your account`.

 ## Live Collaboration

 Just click on the **Live Share** Sidebar button and you are good to go